lvgl/lvgl/docs/overview/scroll.md

 When the object is released the content scrolled in it will be animated back to the valid position.

 ### Snapping
 The children of an object can be snapped according to specific rules when scrolling ends.
-Children can be made snappable individually with the `LV_OBJ_FLAG_SNAPABLE` flag.
-(Note misspelling of the flag name: your code needs to spell it with one P.)
+Children can be made snappable individually with the `LV_OBJ_FLAG_SNAPPABLE` flag.

 The object can align the snapped children in 4 ways:
 - `LV_SCROLL_SNAP_NONE` Snapping is disabled. (default)
 - `LV_SCROLL_SNAP_START` Align the children to the left/top side of the scrolled object